Landscape of R packages for eXplainable Artificial Intelligence: Importance of eXplainable Artificial Intelligence

-This paper is focused on the tools available to R users rather than on overview of mathematical details for particular methods.
-Those interested in a more detailed analysis of the methods may be interested in the work of \citet{doi:10.1177/1473871620904671} with a meta-analysis of 18 survey papers that refer to the explainability of machine learning models.
+This paper is focused on the tools available to R users rather than on an overview of mathematical details for particular methods.
+Those interested in a more detailed analysis of the methods may want to familiarize themselves with a work of \citet{doi:10.1177/1473871620904671} with a meta-analysis of 18 survey papers that refer to the explainability of machine learning models.
 Some of them are related to model visualization, such as \citet{LIU201748}, predictive visual analytics \citep{lu2017recent,doi:10.1111/cgf.13210}, interaction with models \citep{Amershi_Cakmak_Knox_Kulesza_2014, dudley2018review}, deep learning \citep{choo2018visual,GARCIA201830,DBLP:journals/corr/abs-1801-06889}, or dimensionality reduction \citep{sacha2016visual}.
-Algorithmics detailes for XAI methods can also be found in books \textit{Interpretable Machine Learning} \citep{molnar2019} or \textit{Explanatory Model Analysis} \citep{ema}. \citet{doi:10.1177/1473871620904671} emphasized the importance of regularly keeping up with new surveys, both due to the covering of more articles as well as the different perspectives.
+Algorithmics details for XAI methods can also be found in books \textit{Interpretable Machine Learning} \citep{molnar2019} or \textit{Explanatory Model Analysis} \citep{ema}. \citet{doi:10.1177/1473871620904671} emphasized the importance of regularly keeping up with new surveys, both due to the covering of more articles as well as the different perspectives.
 To the best of our knowledge, none of these surveys aims at a comprehensive analysis of software tools for eXplainable Artificial Intelligence.
 In this paper, we conduct an extensive review of the R packages.

 It should be noted that work in this area is being carried out in various camps of modelers.
 The contributions of the statisticians are intertwined with those made by practitioners in machine learning or deep learning.
 This sometimes leads to redundancy in the nomenclature.
 The name \textit{eXplainable Artificial Intelligence} was popularized by the DARPA program \citep{darpa}, emphasizing the question of how much the algorithm can explain the reasons for a recommended decision.
 The name \textit{Interpretable Machine Learning} was popularized by a book with the same title \citep{molnar2019}, which emphasizes a model's interpretability.
 The name \textit{Explanatory Model Analysis} \citep{ema} refers to the main objective, which is to explore model behavior.
 These threads are also known as \textit{Veridical Data Science} \citep{Yu3920} or \textit{Responsible Machine Learning} \citep{responsibleml}.
 In this paper, we will use the term XAI, but note that in most cases these names can be used interchangeably.